shaiTheKimhi/Dark-Video/README.md

 # Dark-Video
-A project to enhance the light exposure of video
+A project to enhance the light exposure of video.<br/>
+Based on <a href='http://vladlen.info/papers/DRV.pdf'>Seeing Motion in the Dark</a> paper.